newrelic-experimental/nr1-viz-geo-location/README.md

 - **Account ID:** Choose the account you wish the query to work against.
 (The custom visualization needs to be deplopyed to all accounts that you require data from.)
 - **Markers query:** This is an NRQL query that returns the markers to render on the map.
 You must supply a longitude and latitude value for each location, along with the data to render.
 See below for more details on the query structure.
 - **Markers colors**: Allows you to override the colours used for markers states.
-Specify hex colors in a comma seperated list in the order: cluster,no-status,ok,warning,critical
+Specify hex colors in a comma seperated list in the order: cluster,no-status,ok,warning,critical.
+If using the heatmnap feature then supply here a list of comma seperated of hex color stops.
+- **Marker heatmap steps:** This is the number of color steps to use in marker heatmap gradient.
+If ommitted or zero heatmap is disabled.
 - **Regions query:** This is an NRQL query that returns the regions to render on the map.
 You must supply a valid region field.
 See below for more details on the query structure.
+- **Region heatmap steps:** This is the number of color steps to use in regions heatmap gradient.
+If ommitted or zero heatmap is disabled.
 - **Default Since/Until:** The since.until clause to use when no picker value (i.e. default) is selected.
 - **Ignore time picker:** If checked changes to the time picker will not be applied to the maerk query.
 - **Default zoom:** This allows you to select how zoomed in the map is when it first loads.